 - Drain the shrimp, reserving the marinade (used in the next step) and the shrimp separately.

 - Add the tomatoes, celery, thyme, basil, marinade from the shrimp (reserve the shrimp for the next step), salt, and pepper.
-Cook gently until thickened about 15 minutes.2 med ripe tomatoes, 1 rib celery, ½ teaspoon dried thyme, ½ teaspoon dried basil, ¾ teaspoon kosher salt, ¼ teaspoon black pepper
+Cook gently until thickened about 15 minutes.2 medium ripe tomatoes, 1 rib celery, ½ teaspoon dried thyme, ½ teaspoon dried basil, ¾ teaspoon kosher salt, ¼ teaspoon black pepper

 - Bake in the oven for 12-15 minutes until the feta has melted and the shrimp are cooked.